 Use this meeting to get input from the auditor on how to improve the next audit.
 Attach this feedback to the project managed in QMS, so you can use that information for next time.

 Yes, auditors and companies have quickly learned the benefits of remote audits.
 Although on-site audits will not go away 100%, if it can be done remotely, it will be.
-See this ebook to learn about good, better, and best practices to be prepared for an audit.
+See this Audit Resilience eBook to learn about good, better, and best practices to be prepared for an audit.